 - Cathy Breeze, Director of Communications, SMF

 - Chris Earnshaw OBE FREng, Chairman of the RAEng Steering Committee for SMF

 - Entrants must be engineering graduates studying at a recognised UK establishment or undergraduates working in engineering/technology-related jobs in the UK (or seeking jobs in these areas).

 - Only one entry can be submitted per engineer.

 - The submission must cover one of the topics (or sub-topics) listed above.

 - The essay submission must not exceed the 1,000-word limit (but can be shorter).

 - Submissions must be typed and the word count added at the top of the essay with the entrant’s name, degree/degree course, and the name of the university.
-The entry must be emailed to email@example.com by 27 February 2018.
-Entries can be submitted at any time up to and including 27 February 2018.
+The entry must be emailed to email@example.com at any time up to and including 28 February 2018, by midnight.

-- The judging panel’s decision is final and no correspondence will be entered into with entrants.
+- The judging panel’s decision is final and no correspondence will be entered into with entrants (other than with winners).

 - The winners will be informed by email and details published on the SMF website.

 - Winners will be promoted in traditional and social media – by entering entrants agree to publicity.